Zahra2030/Game/README.md

 # Game
 Final university project
 Name = Bug Debugger
-Goal = Learn history of camputer bugs to a player by gaming The code based on pygame frame of python language
+Goal = Learn history of camputer bugs to players by gaming The code based on pygame frame of python language
+Just a first attempt at creating a game